tedorellana/learning/SAA-C03.md

 ## Sticky sessions ##
 Also known as session persistence — is the method that makes it possible for the load balancer to identify requests coming from the same client and to always send those requests to the same server.

+## Security Assertion Markup Language 2.0 (SAML) ""
+Is an open federation standard that allows an identity provider (IdP) to authenticate users and pass identity and security information about them to a service provider (SP), typically an application or service.
+With SAML, you can enable a single sign-on experience for your users across many SAML-enabled applications and services.
+Users authenticate with the IdP once using a single set of credentials, and then get access to multiple applications and services without additional sign-ins.
+Because SAML-enabled applications delegate authentication to an IdP, the SP can automatically grant, revoke, or change the scope of a user’s access to applications and services when an administrator adds, removes, or modifies the user’s information in the IdP.

+AWS provides distinct SAML solutions for authenticating your employees, contractors, and partners (workforce) to AWS accounts and business applications, and for adding SAML support to your customer-facing web and mobile applications.

+##  Amazon RDS Blue/Green Deployments ##
+You can make and test database changes before implementing them in a production environment.
+A blue/green deployment creates a staging environment that copies the production environment.
+In a blue/green deployment, the blue environment is the current production environment.
+The green environment is the staging environment.
+The staging environment stays in sync with the current production environment using logical replication.

+You can make changes to the RDS DB instances in the green environment without affecting production workloads.
+For example, you can upgrade the major or minor DB engine version, upgrade the underlying file system configuration, or change database parameters in the staging environment.
+You can thoroughly test changes in the green environment.
+When ready, you can switch over the environments to promote the green environment to be the new production environment.
+The switchover typically takes under a minute with no data loss and no need for application changes.

+Because the green environment is a copy of the topology of the production environment, the green environment includes the features used by the DB instance.
+These features include the read replicas, the storage configuration, DB snapshots, automated backups, Performance Insights, and Enhanced Monitoring.
+If the blue DB instance is a Multi-AZ DB instance deployment, then the green DB instance is also a Multi-AZ DB instance deployment.

+## Auto scaling ##

+## on Demand scaling ##

+## Dynamo VS Aurora ##

+## cron job. ##